 Reindeer Thumbprint Cards

 Create charming reindeer using thumbprints for the face and antlers.
 These make for delightful homemade cards that my friends adore receiving.
+This is just one of many fun Christmas painting ideas for kids to try this holiday season.

 Cotton Ball Snowy Scenes